 - The extent and role of the children’s contact with extended family members, stepparents and significant others;

 - Any other issues that cause conflict between the parents.

 When a PC is appointed by the court, or voluntarily chosen by the parties, the parents must be prepared to cooperate in identifying the conflicts and assessing their individual role in the conflict.
 The PC process can only work, if both parents are committed to changing behaviors that have created conflicts in their co-parenting roles.

 The cost of parent coordination will be dictated by the level of conflicts between the parents.
 The PC process is not covered by insurance.

-Faith A. Ullmann Esq., is an approved family mediator, family law attorney, and has completed training with AFCC for Parent Coordination.
-Contact Faith A. Ullmann, Esq., for an appointment in New Jersey, to discuss her fees and obtain any other information you may need regarding the Parent Coordination process.
+Faith Ullmann and Dina Mikulka are both Approved Family Mediators, experienced family law attorneys, and have completed training with AFCC as Parenting Coordinators.
+Dina Mikulka is also frequently appointed by the court as Guardian ad Litem in complex custody disputes.
+Contact Ullmann & Mikulka, Attorneys At Law for an appointment in New Jersey, to discuss her fees and obtain any other information you may need regarding the Parenting Coordination process.
 Call 973-786-3401 or contact us by email for a free 30-minute initial consultation.